michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.7 - 05/03/2021 =
+- Tweaked the `List` template to adjust layout and font sizes for mobile screens.
+- Tweaked the `List` template to give rounded corners to product thumbnails.

 = 4.5.6 - 04/30/2021 =
 - Fixed a bug that the `%description_text%` tag was not formatted properly for category and some other unit types.